YoannDeb/chess_tournament/README_EN.md

 Part of [Open Classrooms](/https://openclassrooms.com) "DA Python" formation, 4th Project.

-## Creating Virtual environment, downloading and running the program
+## Creating Virtual environment, downloading and running the program:

 You need Python 3 (tested on 3.9.5) and git installed on your machine.